Ross Draper: 2014–15 season

 At the start of the 2014–15 season, Draper continued to establish himself in the first team, playing in the central midfield position.
 On 30 August 2014, he played in the centre–back position in absence of Josh Meekings and helped Inverness Caledonian Thistle kept a clean sheet, in a 2–0 win against Kilmarnock.
 His impressive early performances led to him receiving the award of SPFL Player of the Month for August.
-However, Draper faced disciplinary issues when he was booked on five separate occasions between September and November.
-This resulted in him suspended on two separate occasions.
+However, Draper faced disciplinary issues when he was booked on five occasions between September and November.
+This resulted in him being suspended on two occasions.
 In response, Draper insisted he wasn't a dirty player, saying: "I think it's down to the way people look at me because of my size and the way I go about my game.
 Sometimes tackles look a lot worse than they are".
 This led manager Hughes to defend him, saying: "Ross is such a big lad that sometimes it doesn't look like a foul but I'm right by him and the lads are going on him with some force.
 I think the refs just presume he's the one dishing out punishment.
 He doesn't get credit for how good a footballer he is.
 There are times when he takes on tackles, goes past players and then is getting fouled, but nothing is happening to the other player.
 Whereas if it was on the other foot, if he was doing it, he'd definitely be getting booked.
 It's very unfair."
 Draper also responded, saying he would not change his ways of playing.